govindjeevan/Number-Theory-and-Cryptography-Assignments/readme.md

 The conclusion can also be written rem(a^(p-1), p) = 1, meaning the remainder on dividing a^(p-1) by p is 1, or a^(p-1)≡1 mod p. <br/>
 Hence we can find a^(p-1) and calculate it's remainder with respect to p and verify if the remainder is 1 .
 This theorem holds true for all integers where a is not divisible by p.<br/>
 This tool can also be used for primality test to verify if a number is prime or not where a user eneters a number p and we calculate a^(p-1) and find the remainder with respect to p where a is not divisible by p and check if the remainder is 1.
 If the remainder is 1 then the number can be both composite or prime , however if the number is prime then fermat's theorem always holds true.If given number is composite (or non-prime), then it may return true or false, but the probability of producing incorrect result for composite is low and can be reduced by doing more iterations.
+Input for prime number is taken in a format say 4n+1.
+Since it's not necessary for all 4n+1 numbers to be prime .
+We try to find out the numbers which are prime and of the format 4n+1 by applying Feramt's theorem.

 #### Problems with the approach: